-Furthermore, Engineering Badgers get the privilege to pursue their passion in vibrant student-run organizations.
-Among the 50+ organizations and institutions, I’m excited to apply my technical skills in Wisconsin Racing.
+Outside of academics, I am also stoked about the myriad of student-run organizations that Engineering Badgers get the privilege to be part of such as Wisconsin Racing.
 To be involved in such a team is every mechanical engineer’s dream.
-I get to design, build, and test-run race cars which takes the fun in mechanical engineering to a whole new level.
+I will get to design, build, and test-run race cars all at once which takes the fun in mechanical engineering to a whole new level.
 I also crave the competitive nature of the team’s participation in formula races.
-I hope to be a part of the Wisconsin Racing’s Electric team, designing and improving the efficacy of their race car’s battery as a fueling component.
-With that, I’d be able to foster my passion for sustainable fuel in vehicles and surround myself with talented engineers who strive to challenge their knowledge outside of the classroom.
-When I think about studying mechanical engineering, I think about the impact I can bring towards communities across the globe.
-That is why thinking about the possibility to provide an important link for the UW-Madison Engineering community to access water-vulnerable regions of Indonesia excites me.
-Aside from collaborating with fellow students and professors, I believe I could help liaise with governmental bodies and/or local non-profits to build water treatment facilities in regions that lack quality infrastructure, such as remote islands near Papua or rural areas just outside of Jakarta.
-Thankfully, service organizations like UW-Madison’s Engineering Without Borders could help me do just that.
+Interested in being a part of the Wisconsin Racing’s Electric Team, I would be in my happy zone as I collaborate with like-minded peers on designing and improving the efficacy of the race car’s battery as a fueling component.

+Yet it is not only about fostering my avidity for sustainable vehicular fuel as I challenge my technical proficiency outside of the classroom.
+When I think about studying mechanical engineering, I also think about the impact that I could bring to communities across the globe.
+It is with the College of Engineering’s strong student network and alumni community that I wish to leverage in my liaison with governmental bodies and/or local non-profits to build water treatment facilities in regions across the Indonesian archipelago that lack quality infrastructure.
+Thankfully, service organizations like UW-Madison’s Engineering Without Borders would be able to help me do just that.

-As my mind warped back to my lovely capital – alerted by the ringing pedestrian light which just turned green – I walked past what was the last streak of sunset, hoping that I can come out of UW-Madison as one of many purposeful engineers in sustaining the beauty of our planet Earth: one to be enjoyed and celebrated by generations to come.
+As my mind warped back to my lovely capital – alerted by the ringing pedestrian light which just turned green – I walked past what was the last streak of sunset, hoping that I can come out of UW Madison as a purposeful engineer on sustaining the beauty of our planet Earth: one to be enjoyed and celebrated by generations to come.

+Hi Ravi!

+I think overall this essay is a decent consolidation of your previous pieces.

+What I observed here, however, is that your piecing sort of made your personal branding go all over the place; you want to make sure that you’ve glued every part – from academics to research to extracurriculars to career goal – in a way that screams “I am your missing piece in your Badger Class of 2025!”

+- Matthew